asnelt/mixedvines/README.rst

 Description
 -----------

-This packge contains a complete framework based on canonical vine copulas for modelling multivariate data that are partly discrete and partly continuous.
+This package contains a complete framework based on canonical vine copulas for modelling multivariate data that are partly discrete and partly continuous.
 The resulting multivariate distributions are flexible with rich dependence structures and marginals.